On this page

 Endless aisles are built to let you display more in stock, extending the range of products your organization can offer to its customers.
 It hinges on understanding your inventory and displaying items that can be shipped to your customers via special orders or direct delivery from your suppliers.
 Essentially, you are offering products that you might not have in inventory, but that you can facilitate getting to your customers.

-Large retailers have taken notice of the vast potential endless aisles present, using them to expand offerings beyond what they could normally carry in stores.
+Large retailers have taken notice of the vast potential of endless aisles present, using them to expand offerings beyond what they could normally carry in stores.
 Walmart Canada, for example, added 175 new third-party grocery sellers through their Walmart Canada grocery options back in 2021.
 This has allowed them to offer more niche options to their customers — and they’ve achieved major growth since implementation; grocery orders from their marketplace grew 6x from 2020, with increased average order sizes.

 Embracing an endless aisle model lets you offer more without bloating your inventory stocks while capturing customers looking for something just right for them.
 This is normally done through in-store kiosks, or more commonly, a web store.